Data Capture Systems Tailored to the Customer - 11/05/2018

 Technical lead for EDP’s Arboricultural Services and a Director of the company is Gerard Dore.
 As part of his work managing development projects, Gerard was aware that EDP would be even better equipped to provide its clients with timely, accurate tree survey data if it addressed the shortfalls in its current data capture workflow.

 Whilst the company had moved from pen and paper data collection some time ago, the data capture software lacked some flexibility for attribute collection, did not easily allow for the wireless transfer of data directly from site and there was no function to automatically geotag and link photos.
 The K-Mobile software came with built-in functionality that would be suitable for environmental applications and would rectify many of the problems with the old system.
-It also had the ability to customise the solution into a tailor-made system, exactly replicating their tree survey workflows, and could also seamlessly integrate with EDP’s corporate QGIS.
+It also had the ability to customize the solution into a tailor-made system, exactly replicating their tree survey workflows, and could also seamlessly integrate with EDP’s corporate QGIS.

 When carrying out British Standard tree inspections (BS5837:2012), many tree attributes are recorded such as stem diameter and height, however, it is also a requirement to measure the tree canopy in four directions, north, south, east and west.
 The old system, whilst recording two canopy dimensions, did not have the ability to replicate these measurements graphically meaning that only a reasonable, rather than accurate, interpretation of the canopy was possible.
 KOREC’s K-Mobile team therefore built in a function which enabled the measurement of all four cardinal points and the creation of an accurate ellipsis of the tree canopy.